My Love (Paul McCartney and Wings song): Recording

 I'd sort of written the solo, as I often did write our solos.
 And he walked up to me right before the take and said, "Hey, would it be alright if I try something else?"
 And I said, "Er ... yeah."
 It was like, "Do I believe in this guy?"
 And he played the solo on "My Love", which came right out of the blue.
 And I just thought, Fucking great.
 And so there were plenty of moments like that where somebody's skill or feeling would overtake my wishes.

-According to McCullough, it was the first time that anyone in Wings had challenged McCartney, and it was an approach that others in the band encouraged, in an effort to make Wings a genuine band and improve McCartney's image.
+According to McCullough, it was the first time anyone in Wings had challenged McCartney, and it was an approach that others in the band encouraged, in an effort to make Wings a genuine band and improve McCartney's image.
 He described the result on "My Love" as "a stroke of luck, a gift from God really, and you get that in music".
 (Note: In 2010, McCullough told The Irish News that he had drawn inspiration from "the power of the orchestra, the electric guitar slung round my neck and knowing that if I didn't come up with something I'd have to slink away with my head bowed".)
+In his book The Lyrics: 1956 to the Present (2021), McCartney called the solo "absolutely beautiful" and was proud he gave McCullough the freedom to improvise given his short tenure in the band at that point.